conan-io/conan-center-index/docs/faqs.md

 The environment variable `CONAN_CENTER_BUILD_SERVICE` is set to `1` when running in the ConanCenterIndex CI service.
 This can be used to detect if the recipe is being built in the CI service.
+Please bear in mind that it's not intended for general use and will be only allowed on a case-by-case basis.
+So please ask us before adding it to a recipe.

 ```python
 def configure(self):